Cognigy/Cognigy-CLI/README.md

 | -------------- | ----- | ------- | ------- | -------------------------------------------------------------------------------------------- |
 | --timeout      | -t    | Number  | 100000  | Timeout in ms before the creation process is no longer checked (will continue on Cognigy.AI) |
 | --skipDownload | -s    | Boolean | false   | Skips download of created resource (for snapshots)                                           |

+### Command: exportcsv
+`cognigy exportcsv flow <flowName>`

+Exports the content of a Flow to CSV.

+This command will go through all Flows in all Locales and create a `content.csv` file next to the JSON.
+This file can be used to update content.

+### Command: importcsv
+`cognigy importcsv flow <flowName>`

+Imports the content of CSV back into a Flow.

+This command will go through all Flows in all Locales and check if a valid  `content.csv` exists.
+If yes, it will go through the Flow Chart and update all localized Nodes with the content from the CSV.